 Jim Binnion

-Jim Binnion founded James Binnion Metal Arts in 1991 to make and market his mokume gane jewelry.
-The company focuses on wedding jewelry.
-Jim developed a modern studio technique for producing mokume gane, a traditional Japanese metalworking technique originally used to decorate the samurai sword.
-His research and development work on this process led to Jim teaching many workshops and classes to other jewelers and metalsmiths.
+Jim Binnion founded James Binnion Metal Arts in 1991 to make his mokume gane jewelry, with a focus on wedding jewelry.
+Jim developed a modern studio technique for producing mokume gane, a Japanese metalworking technique traditionally used to decorate samurai swords.
+His research and development led to teaching other jewelers and metalsmiths.
 Jim has presented papers at the Santa Fe Symposium, Jewelry Technology Forum, and the Jewellery Materials Congress.
-He has also been published in the proceedings for those conferences along with articles in the MJSA Journal, Platinum Manufacturing Process Volume XI.
-He wrote the chapter on Electric Kiln Fired Mokume Gane in the book “Mokume Gane: A Comprehensive Study” and wrote the book “Jewelry Metals: A Guide to Working with Common Alloys”.
+He has been published in the proceedings for those conferences along with articles in the MJSA Journal, Platinum Manufacturing Process Volume XI.
+He wrote a chapter in the book “Mokume Gane: A Comprehensive Study” and wrote the book “Jewelry Metals: A Guide to Working with Common Alloys”.

 Website